-Palliative care is a type of care provided to individuals with a serious illness and focuses on improving the quality of life of the patient during treatment for that illness.
-Patients typically get palliative care alongside their regular treatments, and this type of care is available for patients of all ages.
-Palliative care is intended to help relieve symptoms of the disease, manage pain levels and mitigate side effects resulting from disease treatment.
-It is also used to provide mental, spiritual and physical support for a patient dealing with a significant health issue.
+Palliative care is a type of care provided to individuals with a serious illness and focuses on improving the patient’s quality of life during treatment for serious illnesses.
+Patients typically get palliative care alongside their regular treatments, which is available for patients of all ages.
+Palliative care is intended to help relieve physical symptoms of the disease, manage pain levels, and mitigate side effects resulting from disease treatment.
+It also provides mental, spiritual and physical support for the patient and family satisfaction.

 Who Needs Palliative Care?

 Anyone who is facing a life-threatening illness is eligible for palliative care.
 This includes adults, elderly individuals and children.
-Palliative care isn’t limited just to people who are at the end of life, as hospice care typically is, but can be used simultaneously along with other treatments, such as chemotherapy or organ transplant care.
+Palliative care isn’t limited just to people who are at the end of life, as hospice care typically is, but can be used simultaneously along with other treatments, such as chemotherapy or organ transplant care, to improve quality of life.

 What Palliative Care Involves

-Palliative care takes a whole-person approach to treatment and support.
-Upon entering palliative care, you work with a team of doctors, nurses, counselors, physical therapists and other professionals to determine your specific needs and limitations.
-A palliative care doctor coordinates the overall care.
+Palliative care takes a whole-person approach to treatment and support in any setting chosen.
+Upon entering palliative care, you work with a team of doctors, nurses, counselors, physical therapists, and other professionals.
+Together, they provide comprehensive support and symptom management, aiming to relieve suffering and enhance the comfort and well-being of both the patient and their families.

 Choosing Palliative Care